dylanjwolff/holistic-fuzzbench/fuzzbench-per-trial-seeds/README.md

 Seeds are expeced to be in {{seeds\_per\_trial\_dir}}/{{benchmark}}/{{trial\_id}} on the host machine.

-The trials ids start at 1 (not 0) incrementing upwards and are persistent **across experiments**.
-Thus you must delete the experiment filestore (from the YAML experiment configuration file) before running a "seed per trial" experiment if you have any old experiments that used that location -- even if the old experiments have different names.
-In theory, multiple targets are supported, but stick to single targets for now until that has been better tested.

-Two new variables have been added to the experiment YAML file, exemplified in `example-seed-per-trial-experiment.yaml`. seeds\_per\_trial\_dir: The location of the seeds on the host system.
-These should be pre-split by benchmark into trials use\_seeds\_per\_trial: Feature flag for using a unique initial corpus for each trial.
+Two new variables have been added to the experiment YAML file, exemplified in `example-seed-per-trial-experiment.yaml`.

+`seeds\_per\_trial\_dir`: The location of the seeds on the host system.
+These should be pre-split by benchmark into trials

+`use\_seeds\_per\_trial`: Feature flag for using a unique initial corpus for each trial.

 The feature flag overwrites the `SEED_CORPUS_DIR` environment variable to point to the location of the per-trial seeds rather than Fuzzbench's default intial corpora.

+To run, follow the Fuzzbench documented instructions [here](https://google.github.io/fuzzbench/running-a-local-experiment) and set additional configuration as desired.